solliancenet/tech-immersion-data-ai/ai-exp6/README.md

     ![Select Create Service Connection, Azure Resource Manager.](media/devops-build-pipeline-04.png 'Azure Resource Manager')

     > **Note**: Due to an issue with a newly released version of the user interface, the new service connection experience was temporarily disabled.
-You might see the following user interface:
+You might see the following user interface.
+If you do not see the interface below, continue to step #3.

     ![Azure DevOps new service connection experience fix](media/devops-service-connection-fix-01.png 'Azure DevOps new service connection fix').

     In this case, set the connection name to `quick-starts-sc`, provide the subscription, resource group, and machine learning workspace information, check the `Allow all pipelines to use this connection` option and select **OK**.
 Ignore steps 3 and 4 below and continue with Exercise 2.